In the Community

 - Equipment such as beds, mattresses, wheelchairs, etc.

 - In Inglewood and Mokau area the home nursing care is provided by district nurses who work in close liaison with Hospice Taranaki's staff.

 If required patients may borrow equipment which includes beds, wheelchairs, walking aids, chairs, mattresses, commodes and more...
-Please contact our equipment officer, Talia Greiner (hours are Tuesday - Friday, 1pm - 4 pm) at the Hospice (753 7830) or text 027 650 8923.
+Please contact our equipment officer- Graham Moore (hours are Monday 10am - 2pm, Tuesday, Thursday and Friday 11 am - 4 pm) at Te Rangimarie Hospice (753 7830), or talk to your Palliative Care Nurse.

 Therapeutic massage and library resources including: books, pamphlets, CDs and DVDs are available for patients and families.Our community team makes around 8000 visits each year.